gatsbyjs/gatsby/docs/blog/2018-06-18-why-narative-loves-gatsby/index.md

 Gatsby handles a lot of the complexity of delivering a fast website for you.
 There are new performance standards built into it; we don't have to worry about code splitting, service workers / progress web app capabilities, server side rendering, asset optimization, and basic security.

-Out of the box, the performance is a huge win.
+Great performance out-of-the-box is a huge win.
 Our team does not have to focus on these optimizations anymore.
 Instead, we focus on telling the story and building the values of our partners into our websites and web apps.

 # Developing with Gatsby is fast, really fast